-Possibly an exception in the generally negative picture of Siemreap was conditions in Roluos, a village 20 km southeast of the provincial center near some important Angkor-period temples.
-The entire staff of over 400 persons, including families, of the Angkor conservation office were evacuated there.
-Over 300 of them are still alive, and one to whom I spoke said the widespread killing in Siemreap occurred, in his opinion, after the change of administration in 1977.
-233
+Possibly an exception in the generally negative picture of Siemreap was conditions in Roluos, a village twenty kilometers southeast of the provincial center near some important Angkor-period temples.
+The entire staff of over four hundred persons, including families, of the Angkor conservation office were evacuated there.
+Over three hundred of them were still alive in 1983, and one to whom I spoke said the widespread killing in Siemreap occurred, in his opinion, after the change of administration in 1977.

-Beyond Siemreap, Damban 103 is a wild, forested area as strange and insalubrious for city people as Damban 6 in Pursat.
-Our last report from the North is that of a Cham Moslem school teacher who spent the DK years there.
-As in Sandan, most of the local population and the village cadres were Kuys and very strict, but the base people, who constituted over two-thirds of the population, and the new people shared the same life.
+Beyond Siemreap, damban 103 is a wild, forested area as strange and insalubrious for city people as damban 6 in Pursat.
+Our last report for the North is that of a Cham Muslim school teacher who spent the DK years there.
+As in Sandan, most of the local population and the village cadres were Kuys and very strict, but the base people, who constituted over two-thirds of the population, and the new people, shared the same life.
 Hunger was not a serious problem, since there was usually plenty of rice, but even when that was lacking, the numerous game of that region was regularly hunted and the meat distributed to all.
-Executions were also less of a threat than in many other places, with about 20 occurring in the village of 400 in which the informant lived.
+Executions were also less of a threat than in many other places, with about twenty occurring in the village of four hundred in which the informant lived.
 Illness, in particular malaria, however, was a major hazard and accounted for very high death tolls.
-Being a Moslem Cham was of no consequence in that region, and even though his background as a schoolteacher was also known to the authorities, it was not held against him because he always tried to work hard.
+Being a Muslim Cham was of no consequence in that region, and even though his background as a school teacher was also known to the authorities, it was not held against him because he always tried to work hard.

-It is more difficult to make a general assessment of the Northern Zone than of most of the rest.
+It is more difficult to make a general assessment of the North zone than of most of the rest.
 It seems to have been different from most other bad areas in that there were more deaths from execution than from hunger.
-This comes through from the direct observers I have cited, and was also the impression of a former engineer who in early 1979 walked from Damban 5 through Kralanh to Siemreap town and was told along the way that there had been little starvation but much killing.
+This comes through from the direct observers I have cited, and was also the impression of a former engineer who in early 1979 walked from damban 5 through Kralanh to Siemreap town and was told along the way that there had been little starvation but much killing.
 This situation might have been due, first, to the very strong hatred of the local people for Phnom Penh, which is noted in most of the reports; and that hatred could have been nourished by the heavy bombing which had covered large areas of the zone during 1970-75.
-The informants from Damban 103, from Sandan and Santuk, and from Baray all commented on the quantity of bomb craters still visible after 1975.
+The informants from damban 103, from Sandan and Santuk, and from Baray all commented on the quantity of bomb craters still visible after 1975.
 A second cause of many deaths, particularly around Siemreap, was the purge of the original regional cadres and the very serious revolt in Chikreng soon afterward.

-Rivalry among the original cadres may also have made the purges more violent than in the Northwest.
-Already during the war it was known among CPK personnel that no love was lost between Koy Thuon, the Northern Zone secretary, and his deputy, Pok, of peasant background and a native of the Central Zone (northern Kompong Cham province).
+Rivalry among the original cadres may also have made the purge more violent than in the Northwest.
+Already during the war it was known among CPK personnel that no love was lost between Koy Thuon, the North zone secretary, and his deputy, Pok, of peasant background and a native of the Central zone (northern Kompong Cham province).
 Koy Thuon, like Khek Ben in the Northwest, would probably have opposed generalized violence by the old people against the new, something which Pok might well have favored or at least ignored.